Day-Smythe/Paw-Picked.xyz/index.md

-Just a simple game and tech site for the things you never knew you needed.
+Just a simple game and tech site for the things you never knew you about!